dfirebaugh/spritely-go/README.md

 This is an implementation of [spritely-editor](https://github.com/dfirebaugh/spritely-editor) written in golang.

 Why?
 Go is pretty sweet.
-Also, I'm learning about the [actor model](https://en.wikipedia.org/wiki/Actor_model).

 ## Demo